spencertipping/tau/doc/pi-intent.md

 **The goal of the intent system is to choose concrete representations, which is the same as choosing function variants.**

+## Entropy basis shifts
+If matrices shift linear bases, then distributions shift entropy bases.
+And just as machine-coding effort is measured in bits, human-coding effort is also measurable -- and we can refer to that as "entropy" as well.
+In practice it's derived from ergonomic properties, but the principle is the same.

+So a π intent basis shift amounts to a transcoder: decoding human inputs along the ergonomic entropy distribution and encoding along the conditionally-informed output probability distribution (where conditions incorporate whatever intent constraints that may apply).

 ## Environmental intent
 Many data-processing workflows defy useful typing because the data may have exceptional cases or its schema may be poorly-specified.
 The simplest ways to work with such data are (1) to ignore types altogether, or (2) to examine the data and infer a type structure.